beatrizfagundes/School-Timetable/README.txt

-﻿This is a project for the Artificial Intelligence discipline.
+﻿This is a project for the Artificial Intelligence course.
-Students: Beatriz Fagundes, .ichell Queiroz, Junot Neto.
+Students: Beatriz Fagundes, Michell Queiroz, Junot Neto.
 Motivation: School timetable construction with AI techniques.
 Search Techniques: Uninformed/blind (cega.cpp) and Informed (heuristica.cpp) search
 1. Codes generated in C++.
 Compile and run: